 Ourania Sidiropoulou (Bayerische Julius Max.
 Universitaet Wuerzburg (DE))

-Radiation studies on several resistive bulk-micromegas chambers produced at the CERN will be overviewed in this presentation.
-These resistive bulk-micromegas chambers have been installed at the new CERN Gamma Irradiation Facility (GIF++) exposed to an intense gamma irradiation with the aim of carrying out a long-term ageing study in order to evaluate the detector behaviour under high irradiation.
-The chambers under study have an active area of 10 x 10 cm2, strip pitch of 400 μm, amplification gap of 128 μm, and the possibility to adjust the width of the drift gap as needed.
-The results on the detector performance as function of the photon rate up to 130 MHz/cm2 will be shown as well as the ageing properties as function of the integrated charge and the current intensity and its stability with time.
-In addition, the results of the efficiency measurements before, during and after the irradiation will be also presented as a function of the amplification voltage as which the chambers are operated.
-Finally, the experimental results will be compared with GEANT simulations in particular for the determination of the detector sensitivity to photons from 137Cesium.
+Resistive bulk-micromegas chambers produced at the CERN have been installed at the new CERN Gamma Irradiation Facility (GIF++) in order to study the ageing effects on the chambers performance and evaluate the detector behaviour under high irradiation.
+The chambers have an active area of 10 x 10 cm2, strip pitch of 400 μm, amplification gap of 128μm, and the possibility to adjust the width of the drift gap as needed.
+We will present the detector performance as function of the photon rate up to 130 MHz/cm2.
+The ageing properties will be showed as function of the integrated charge, as well as studies of the current intensity and its stability with time.
+Finally, the experimental results will be compared with GEANT simulations in particular for the determination of the detector sensitivity to photons from 137Cs.